ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 Currently, Microsoft Windows Server 2019 Standard is deployed for the operating system.
 The domain functional level 2008 is set to allow for compatibility with an earlier version with any potential secondary instances.
 If compatibility with earlier (2008) secondary instances is not a consideration in your environment, you can upgrade the domain functional level to a higher version.

-For more information, see [Forest and Domain Functional Levels](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels){:external}.
+For more information, see [Forest and domain functional levels](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels){:external}.

 ### Single VSI domain controller
 {: #adds-infra-domain-controllers-vsi}